lukepolson/youtube_channel/README.md

 To run this Docker image using Docker Desktop (I'm assuming the linux users are already proficient/can follow this and use terminal commands)

 1. Pull the repository using `docker pull lukepolson/psolver_base`.
-You will need to use windows powershell or a MAC terminal
+You need to use windows powershell or a MAC terminal
 2. Open Docker Desktop, go to images, and click run:
 ![Alt text](images/step1.PNG?raw=true "1")